topwaye/morse/README.md

 TCP three-way handshake is one packet for one ack packet synchronously as below: For me, I give you one packet and you give me one ack packet.
 For you, you give me one packet and I give you one ack packet.
 That is, both packets are acked respectively.

 TCP sliding window is directed against payloads, not packets.
 Packets without payloads can be free to transfer anytime.
-Only if payloads reach the top line, TCP resets the size of the payload window.
+Only if payloads reach the top line, TCP resets the top line of the payload window size.

 topwaye@hotmail.com